Javier Baez reminds Cubs that Ian Happ isn't only young player who can hit

-CHICAGO -- If the Chicago Cubs were looking for an offensive spark this week, they might want to send a thank-you note to the Cincinnati Reds pitching staff for providing it.
+CHICAGO -- If the Chicago Cubs were looking for an offensive spark this week, they might want to send a thank-you note to the Cincinnati Reds' pitching staff for providing it.
 Their latest victory over the Reds, 9-5 on Thursday, was propelled by two young players who might be fighting for playing time in the future.

 Cubs infielder Javy Baez went 3-for-3 with a grand slam, an RBI single and a walk, and rookie Ian Happ also walked and had two hits.